Run Home Assistant on VMware ESXi as Debian VM

 reboot

 After the reboot, you need to wait (between 1 and 20 minutes) for the initial Home Assistant configuration.
-With the command “docker ps” you can view the status of the Docker containers.
+With the command docker ps you can view the status of the Docker containers.
 The status must be Up xx minutes.

-Connect to Hass.io: http://<IP address>:8123
+Connect to Hass.io: http://<hostname or IP>:8123

 Home Assistant Supervised is now installed and running as a Virtual Machine on VMware ESXi.
 You can check the system health by browsing to: